brandonrumer/aci/README.md

 # ACI
 Useful python scripts when interacting with an ACI fabric.

+Use at your own risk.
+I'm not responible if you nuke your fabric with one of these scripts.

 ## Prerequisites
 This varries depending on the script.
 Generally, the below 3rd party modules are used: